onnlucky/hotel/readme.txt

 2. blocking a computation waiting for the outside world (io).
 The first is assumed to be available in abundance, and thus not a problem in the common case.
 The second is a tradeoff, not allowing blocking is also a global effect.
-But blocking makes io the same as a computational heavy algorithm, you document that fact, and allow the programmer to choose its impact by making it easy to do the io (or heavy computation) in the background.
+But blocking makes io the same as a computationally heavy algorithm, you document that fact, and allow the programmer to choose its impact by making it easy to do the io (or heavy computation) in the background.